knative/docs/install/getting-started-knative-app.md

     Hello World: Go Sample v1!
     ```

-    If you deployed your own app, you may want to customize this cURL
+    If you deployed your own app, you might want to customize this cURL
     request to interact with your application.

     It can take a few seconds for Knative to scale up your application and return